Is your desire gap normal?

 Frequently asked questions

 Desire gaps can widen as relationships mature, particularly with life changes like new children, health shifts, or work stress affecting one partner more than the other.
 Research also shows that spontaneous desire tends to decline in long-term relationships for many people, while responsive desire persists longer.
-Couples who adapt their approach over time tend to maintain more satisfying sex lives than those who expect desire patterns to stay static.
+Couples who adapt their approach over time tend to maintain more satisfying sex lives than those who expect desire patterns to stay static; extended periods of low activity resulting from desire mismatches can become a dry spell, the dry spell calculator shows how common these gaps are.

 Reluctance to discuss sexual frequency is extremely common and often stems from fear of hurting a partner's feelings, shame, or past experience of those conversations going badly.
 Framing the conversation as curiosity rather than complaint ("I have been wondering if we are in sync on this") and choosing a neutral moment outside the bedroom tends to produce better outcomes than raising it at times of tension or after a rejection.
 A couples therapist can facilitate this conversation if direct discussion feels unproductive.